 - if AVG PC TuneUp is not installed yet a new dialog is opened, allowing you to install AVG PC TuneUp.
 Read more about installing AVG products. - if you are viewing your own devices with AVG PC TuneUp installed AVG PC TuneUp user interface is opened. - if you are (as administrator) viewing a remote device with AVG PC TuneUp installed opens a dialog containing a brief overview of AVG PC TuneUp state on remote device.
-However, this dialog is purely informative and you are not able to change anything.
-Read more about viewing remote devices.
+This dialog allows you to carry out several remote actions, like running a maintenance (the Run Maintenance button) or performing an update (the Update button).
+Other remote actions can be accessed by clicking the Show details button, which opens the Messages dialog for currently selected device.
+Read more about and managing viewing remote devices.